-The Traffic Engineering section is responsible for making sure that the roadways are available for the safe efficient conveyance of vehicle, pedestrian and bicycle traffic.
-Traffic management plans are developed and implemented for parades, sports events, fireworks etc. Requests for lane or street closures for construction or events are reviewed and the field set-ups are inspected.
+The Traffic Engineering section is responsible for making sure that the roadways are available for the safe efficient conveyance of vehicle, pedestrian, and bicycle traffic.
+Traffic management plans are developed and implemented for parades, sports events, fireworks, etc. Requests for lane or street closures for construction or events are reviewed and the field set-ups are inspected.
 Set-ups are installed to facilitate road work performance.

 This section generates plans and work orders for installations of signs and pavement markings.
-All new development plans are reviewed to ensure that safe and efficient movement of traffic and the plans are prepared for any needed traffic improvements.
+All new development plans are reviewed to ensure the safe and efficient movement of traffic and the plans are prepared for any needed traffic improvements.

 Truck restrictions are established and modified as needed to strike a balance between community impacts and the needs of businesses.
 Permits and routes for oversized loads are issued and escorts are provided to coordinate with police.

-Traffic engineering personnel work with community groups to address concerns and to develop traffic calming measures where appropriate.
+Traffic engineering personnel work with community groups to address concerns and develop traffic calming measures where appropriate.
 Traffic engineering personnel also work with the MTA to improve the Regional Transit System.

 The Signal Engineering Section is responsible for the design of new and existing traffic signals.
 Specific projects include:

-Development of a state-of-the art Traffic Management Control Center (TMC)
+Development of a state-of-the-art Traffic Management Control Center (TMC)